GEP 280 Foundations in Environmental Data Analysis Syllabus

 There are many resources and technologies available that could be used to complete the work in this class: online solutions like Chegg, large language models like ChatGPT, and online calculators.

-You may use any of these tools in ways that support your learning, but you must be able to explain any work that you turn in.
+You may use any of these tools in ways that support your learning, but you must be able to explain any work that you turn in and cite any work that is not your own.
 If you cannot clearly explain the work you have turned in you will not receive credit.

 University Policies